 Something to Hold Onto will incorporate more than 7,209 handmade beads as a way to collectively re-humanize this large, abstract, and dehumanizing data.
-We request that communities across the nation and into Mexico make and contribute clay beads, honoring lives lost along the now unsafe migration paths of Indigenous people.
+We invite your communities to make and contribute clay beads, honoring lives lost along the now unsafe migration paths of Indigenous people.

 For UPS/FedEX and other freight companies: